JR-Fortran/Numerical-Ray-Tracing-of-a-Thin-Accretion-Disk-Around-a-Schwarzschild-Black-Hole/README.md

 gfortran -O3 -march=native  -fopenmp -std=f2008 DP54.f95 utils.f95 kerr_newman_physics.f95 colour_emission.f95 camera.f95 disk.f95 Plancks_law.f95 render_shadow.f95 main.f95 -o raytrace
 ```

+**NOTE**: You may need to compile twice, somtimes when downloading the repo from github, it will not compile on the first try and you need to compile it twice.

 Run:
 ```bash
 ./raytrace